i18n4k

 Message format

-The default message format is similar to the Java-MessageFormat.
+The default message format is similar to the Java-MessageFormat or the ICU-MessageFormat.
 E.g. the text “Hello, {0}” has one parameter.
 Any string can be used as parameter name.

 The parameter values can also be formatted, e.g. “{0,number, %.2}” formats parameter 0 as number with max.
 2 fraction digits.
 See Formatters for more information.